Manual Hair Modeling

-Editing may bit slow, since on every update, whole hair system is being recalculated.
+Editing may bit slow, since on every edit, whole hair system is being reevaluated

 This combined with Selection Groups, allows for very powerful and flexible workflow.